Cross-Sectional Dynamics Under Network Structure: Theory and Macroeconomic Applications

 The first-order conditions (FOCs) w.r.t. $l_i$ and $x^{ij}$ give

-The latter FOC provides an interpretation of $a_{ij} = (p_j x^{ij})/(p_i y_i)$ as the amount of good $j$ purchased by sector $i$ divided by the total output of sector $i$.
+The latter FOC provides an interpretation of $a_{ij} = (p_j x^{ij})/(p_i y_i)$ as the value of good $j$ purchased by sector $i$ divided by the value of sector $i$'s output.
 Plugging these expressions into the production function and taking logs yields